jamarke/pywtd/README.md

 2018-04-11 | 172.23 | 172.44 | 173.92 | 171.70 | 22431640
 2018-04-12 | 173.41 | 174.14 | 175.00 | 173.04 | 22889285

-Save as `.csv`
+To save as `.csv`:

 `data.to_csv('data.csv')`

 ## Notes
+For ASX stocks, use the ticker format 'CBA.AX'

-This is a work in progress
+This is a quick and dirty work in progress

 To do: add interface to detailed quote

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the LICENSE file for details